Kumamap Kumamap Kumamap

 When and where was the latest bear incident in Hokke-ji Temple?

-The most recent bear sighting in Hokke-ji Temple was on March 19, 2026 in Nara Besshiyocho, Nara, where 1 Black Bear was reported.
+The most recent bear sighting in Hokke-ji Temple was on June 18, 2026 in Kyotanabe, Kyoto, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Hokke-ji Temple?